fury-gl/fury/docs/source/posts/2024/2024-06-26-week3-wachiou-bouraima.rst

 Consistent application of ``warn_on_args_to_kwargs``
 ----------------------------------------------------

-This week I continued to apply the decorator to foonctions.
+This week I continued to apply the decorator to functions.
-To ensure consistency across the code base,I audited all functions that could benefit from the ``warn_on_args_to_kwargs`` decorator.
+To ensure consistency across the code base, I audited all functions that could benefit from the ``warn_on_args_to_kwargs`` decorator.
 To do this, I had to:

 1. Identify target functions: